amanbhala/Parking_space_block_booking_system/README.md

 (7) The OrderProcessingThread sends a confirmation to the parking space agent and prints the order information (on screen).

 # Run the project
 Open the project in Visual Studio and then hit F5 or press the Run button.
-You can change the
+You can change the number of Parking Structure threads by changing the value of K and Parking Agency threads by changing the value of N in ParkingBooking.cs file